CAT Adoption & Foster Policies (2006), prepared by Dr. Marti Hopson

 The placement of adoptable stray or feral cats into permanent homes remains an important part of CAT’s mandate.
 Therefore, CAT will support efforts to adopt cats into homes in the following ways:

 ~ Notices of cats needing homes can be displayed and/or announced at CAT meetings or other events.
 (Adoption posters, however, should not have CAT’s name or logo on them.)

 ~ CAT members, volunteers and caregivers can provide an informal “information network” of cats needing homes and people looking for a cat to adopt.

-** Please note: Sometimes, a cat which has gone through the TNR program is lucky enough to find a permanent home some time later.
+** Please note: Sometimes, a cat that has gone through the TNR program is lucky enough to find a permanent home sometime later.
 Such a situation is acceptable, and for the sake of the cats, encouraged.
-The above described policy does not prohibit such a situation.
+The above-described policy does not prohibit such a situation.